The Heroes of a story often draw a Line in the Sand

 - Probably the best known version is from Goldfinger, where the unfortunate investor is killed, then crushed with his car.
 Goldfinger then gasses the rest of the investors anyway, eliminating any potential competition after gaining their confidence.

 - Roger Ebert wondered why Goldfinger would bother to give the presentation detailing his master plan to the gangsters, if he was just going to kill them all afterwards.
 He concluded that Goldfinger had already paid for all the models to be built and had to show them to somebody to justify the expenses.
-Another possibility is that, since Goldfinger was anything but modest, his ego made him want to outline his brilliant scheme to someone outside his own organization.
+Another possibility is that, since Goldfinger was anything but modest, his ego made him want to outline his brilliant scheme to just rub his superiority in everyone's face right before proving ultimate superiority and effortlessly liquidating them.
 The investors probably didn't send the money ahead of time, either.

 - In the book, the investor who backs out (and his bodyguard) is the only one to die.
 The others go on to help Goldfinger with his scheme.